Shai-Hulud, the Great Maker, the Grandfather of the Desert, the Worm Who Is God

 - Serious Sam 3: BFE has sand worms, which are known as Sand Whales for their sheer bulk.
 Contrary to the usual example, these (unkillable game-wise) bad boys eat mineral matter without a damn to give about mostly everything; they are nothing more than extremely territorial, though, which makes them a perfectly diegetic example of Border Patrol on the more open-ended levels.

 - Gears of War 2 features the Riftworm, a gigantic worm that the Locust use to sink cities, awakened by the detonation of the lightmass bomb in the first game.
 "Giant" doesn't even BEGIN to describe it— it'd probably be around 4 kilometers long.
+It's also Hand Waved as far as biology and physics go.
+It's supported by a skeleton, and doesn't seem to be carnivorous.
+Also it has red blood, and a lot of it.

 - Dirge the Tenth Colossus is a giant sand worm.
 Except it hits you.
 At high speeds.
 And it's hard.
-Oh, yeah, it flies.

 - Wahsh Al-Sahraa in Legacy Of A Thousand Suns